BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/general-concepts.md

 // packages/theme/lang/pl.js
 export default {
   // ...
-  'New translation': 'Nowe tłumaczenie'
+  'New translation': 'Nowe tłumaczenie',
-}
+};
 ```

 Remember to add the same translation key to other translation files: